rust-lang/book/src/ch19-03-advanced-traits.md

 **********
 ```

-In the implementation of `outline_print`, we want to use the `Display` trait’s
+In the implementation of the `outline_print` method, we want to use the
-functionality.
-Therefore, we need to specify that the `OutlinePrint` trait will
+`Display` trait’s functionality.
+Therefore, we need to specify that the
-work only for types that also implement `Display` and provide the functionality
+`OutlinePrint` trait will work only for types that also implement `Display` and
-that `OutlinePrint` needs.
-We can do that in the trait definition by specifying
+provide the functionality that `OutlinePrint` needs.
+We can do that in the
-`OutlinePrint: Display`.
-This technique is similar to adding a trait bound to
+trait definition by specifying `OutlinePrint: Display`.
+This technique is
+similar to adding a trait bound to the trait.
+Listing 19-22 shows an
-the trait.
-Listing 19-22 shows an implementation of the `OutlinePrint` trait.
+implementation of the `OutlinePrint` trait.

 <span class="filename">Filename: src/main.rs</span>